 - Introduction to Curriculum Mapping and syllabus planning

-- Instruction Tools and best practices for online teaching (synchronous & asynchronous)
+- Best practices for online teaching (synchronous & asynchronous)

-- Professional instructional and literacy best practices and standards (including RBMS and ALA)
+- Best practices and standards (including RBMS and ALA)

 - Establishment & assessment of learning outcomes